asiu3209/CUNYfirst-Project/README.md

-CUNY websites redesign project for CISC3650
+# CUNY websites redesign for CISC3650